arfaar/Aware-Waste/README.md

 However, I was accustomed to HTML and by following few tutorials, I was able to grasp the basic knowledge of web development.
 Lastly, I was able to meet the client and user requirements majorly, as they were the key priorities to be incorporated within the website.

-I will stop here for your better eyesight!
+I will stop here for the sake of your eyesight, you can checkout the rest in Vercel